brenddonerick/brenddonerick/README.md

-## Olá!
-Me chamo Brendodn Andrade 🧑‍💻
+## Hello!
+My name is Brendon Andrade 🧑‍💻

 - 🎓 I'm Physics student at UFF (Universidade Federal Fluminense);
 - ⚛️ I'm part of the INPE (Instituto Nacional de Pesquisas Espaciais) research group as a scientific initiation student, in which I research Complex Networks;